 GJ: Right.
 But you do understand my point though.

-GJ: I would agree that it’s bad for the public, it’s bad for working people, the middle class, and it’s bad for society as a whole, and yet there are lots and lots of Leftists who are perfectly comfortable with this system, and the sort of Left-wing identity politics, especially as it exists as identity politics.
-It’s organically part of this oligarchy today.
+GJ: I would agree that it’s bad for the public, it’s bad for working people, the middle class, and it’s bad for society as a whole, and yet there are lots and lots of Leftists who are perfectly comfortable with this system, and Left-wing identity politics, especially identity politics, is organically part of this oligarchy today.

 LR: Yeah, exactly, but I don’t consider them legitimate Leftists.